cwru-sdle/FAIRLinked/README.md

                       license="CC0-1.0")
 ```

-The arguments `row_key_cols`, `id_cols`, `prop_column_pair_dict`, and `ontology_graph` are all optional arguments. `row_key_cols` identify columns in which concatenation of values create row keys which are used to identify the columns, while `id_cols` are columns whose value specify identifiers of unique entities which must be kept track across multiple rows. `prop_column_pair_dict` is a Python dictionary specifying the object properties or data properties which will be used in the resulting RDF graph and the instances connected by those properties.
+The arguments `row_key_cols`, `id_cols`, `prop_column_pair_dict`, and `ontology_graph` are all optional arguments. `row_key_cols` identify columns in which concatenation of values create row keys which are used to identify the columns, while `id_cols` are columns whose value specify identifiers of unique entities which must be kept track across multiple rows. `prop_column_pair_dict` is a Python dictionary specifying the object properties or data properties (specified by the value of `rdfs:label` of that property) which will be used in the resulting RDF graph and the instances connected by those properties.
 Finally, `ontology_graph` is a required argument if `prop_column_pair_dict` is provided, and this is the source of the properties available to the user.
 The `license` argument is an optional argument.
 If not provided, the function defaults to the permissive public domain license (CC0-1.0).
 For a list of available licenses see https://spdx.org/licenses/.

 To view the list of properties in MDS-Onto, run the following script: